MFAKhan/shell-novice_v1/index.md

 root: .
 ---

-![The file system is made up of a root directory that contains sub-directories titled bin, data, users, and tmp](../fig/filesystem.svg)

 ![Logo](img/TabLockup_horizontal_KGrgb_300ppi.png)
 ![Logo](img/TabLockup_horizontal_KGrgb_72ppi.png)

 The Unix shell has been around longer than most of its users have been alive.
 It has survived so long because it's a power tool